 Not long after the first week of having given birth, sea lion mothers will diverge from spending their time on the beach nursing their newborn pups and head out into open water.
 Why the sudden shift and neglect?
-Well, they need to search for food to help sustain their bodies as well as their newborn!
-Sea lion mothers will simply leave their newborns on the shore and, once they’ve returned, use their unique bark to get the attention of their respective pup.
-Their newborns will often times respond quickly to the sound of their mother, yet the mother will double-check and smell the newborn in order to confirm that it’s actually hers and that it hasn’t been touched by any foreign animals (such as humans)
+Well, they need to search for food to help sustain their bodies as well as their newborns!
+Sea lion mothers will simply leave their newborns on the shore and, once they’ve returned, use their unique bark to get the attention of their respective pups.
+Their newborns will often time respond quickly to the sound of their mother, yet the mother will double-check and smell the newborn in order to confirm that it’s actually hers and that it hasn’t been touched by any foreign animals (such as humans).

 Given that they oscillate between pup and ocean rather frequently, mother sea lions have devised a fascinating and near-communal way of looking after their young: sea lion pup nurseries!
 That’s right, sea lion mothers will often choose to leave their pups in tidal lagoons that are free from predators when they go out fishing!
 This means that pups are free to play around with other pups while the mothers are out hunting!